compasjs/compas/docs/features/code-gen-validators.md

 On the `T` (`TypeCreator`) we have a bunch of 'type' methods.
 These mostly correspond to the equivalent JavaScript and TypeScript types.
-Let's check that out, but first regenerate with `yarn compas generate`.
+Let's check that out, but first regenerate with `compas generate`.

 Our `common/types.d.ts` now contains some relevant types for us, a `TodoItem` (consisting of the group name (`todo`) and the type name (`item`) as the unique